-Lou Fancher and Steve Johnson are the illustrators behind Brightly’s Book Club pick A Poem for Peter, a captivating picture book biography of the boundary-breaking author Ezra Jack Keats.
+Lou Fancher and Steve Johnson are the illustrators behind Brightly’s Book Club for Kids pick A Poem for Peter, a captivating picture book biography of the boundary-breaking author Ezra Jack Keats.
 We were thrilled to ask the artistic duo (and real-life married couple!) about how they reacted when they found out they’d be working on A Poem for Peter, why collage is so exciting to create, and what even the most experienced artists can learn from children.

-Click here to learn more about Brightly’s Book Club, discover A Poem for Peter-inspired activities and tips for discussion, and join in on the reading fun.
+Click here to learn more about Brightly’s Book Club for Kids, discover A Poem for Peter-inspired activities and tips for discussion, and join in on the reading fun.

 How familiar were you with Ezra Jack Keats before you started working on A Poem for Peter?
 What were some of your thoughts when you found out you’d be part of this project?